fpjspro/fingerprintjs.com/content/index/account-sharing.md

     isImageAfterText: false
     ctaText: Start Trial
     ctaUrl: https://dashboard.fingerprintjs.com/signup
-    content: "Mobile traffic, infrequent sign-ins and shared networks can cause other methods to prevent account sharing to fail.
-FingerprintJS provides an accurate ID for 99.5% of traffic, and is able to identify visitors where IP and session tracking fails. "
+    content: "Mobile traffic, infrequent sign-ins and shared networks cause other account sharing prevention methods to fail.
+FingerprintJS provides an accurate ID for 99.5% of traffic, and can identify visitors where IP and session tracking can't. "
 inlineCta:
   title: Try FingerprintJS - 10 days, no limits
   subtitle: Signing up only takes a few minutes.
 Start collecting visitorIDs for